 Farm Credit Board of Directors

 The core of Farm Credit of Southern Colorado (FCSC) is our customers.
-Through the cooperative model, Farm Credit of Southern Colorado is owned by these customer: the farmers, ranchers, agribusinesses and others in rural America who do business with us.
+Through the cooperative model, Farm Credit of Southern Colorado is owned by the farmers, ranchers, agribusinesses and others in rural America who do business with us.
 This ensures that customer needs always come first.
-As a cooperative and through this structure, it allows for these farmers and ranchers to come together and be united in a system to assure the local area will have access to a reliable source of credit.
-The local producers don’t have to worry about whether or not an outside interest will come in and restructure, change the focus of financing, or remove their source of credit all together.
+As a cooperative and through this structure, eligible farmers and ranchers are allowed to come together and be united in a system to assure the local area will have access to a reliable source of credit.
+The local producers don’t have to worry about whether or not an outside interest will come in and restructure, change the focus of financing, or remove their source of credit altogether.
 That local control is what makes Farm Credit of Southern Colorado unique and able to continue to provide innovative financial solutions to a diverse rural America, one relationship at a time.

 This local control is developed and organized at the annual meeting of stockholders.
 Open director positions and the nominating committee for the following year will be elected.
-However, prior to this day, the current year nominating committee will have spent numerous hours searching, contacting, discussing, and finally, recommending to the association membership, a slate of two candidates for each open position, from whom to elect directors for a three-year-term.
+However, prior to this day, the current year nominating committee will have spent numerous hours searching, contacting, discussing, and finally, recommending to the Association membership candidates for each open position from whom directors may be elected for a three-year-term.

 How can you as a member become involved in this process?
-The most important way to make sure your voice is heard is to speak up and vote.
-There is no more important yet fundamental way to have an influence on your association, than to vote.
-Your board of directors has made it as easy as possible for you to be a part of that process by having mail in ballots to eliminate the need of you attending the annual meeting in person, if you choose not to.
-The packet will contain, among other items, the Annual Meeting Information Statement, director candidate information, and a ballot with a pre-paid postage envelop to place your vote.
+One of the most important ways to make sure your voice is heard is to speak up and vote.
+Voting is an important and fundamental way to have an influence on your association.
+Your board of directors has made it as easy as possible for you to be a part of that process by having mail-in ballots, which allows you as a voting stockholder to cast a vote from the comfort and convenience of your home or office.
+You will also receive by mail, among other items, the Annual Meeting Information Statement, which includes information on the director candidates who have been identified prior to the annual meeting.

 You are at the core of Farm Credit of Southern Colorado.
 You have the opportunity to come together with your peers and assure local control of your association.
 You can have an impact on the financing of the agricultural industry in southern Colorado.
 Will you make your voice heard?
 Will you get involved in the process?
 Your neighbors and fellow stockholders hope your answer is yes.